stan-dev/cmdstanr/README.md

 * A clean interface to Stan services so that CmdStanR can keep up with Stan releases.

-* R code that doesn't interface directly with c++, only calls compiled executables.
+* R code that doesn't interface directly with C++, only calls compiled executables.

 * Modularity: CmdStanR runs Stan's algorithms and lets downstream modules do the analysis.